 Based on input from the HMPC regarding the draft risk assessment and the goals and activities identified in Planning Steps 6 and 7, WSP produced a complete first draft of the Eastern Regional Plan.
 This complete draft was shared for HMPC and CPT/LPT review and comment by email from the consultant and posted on the project website and cloud-based share drive.
+During this time, MT DES and WSP identified areas where additional one-on-one meetings and additional data was needed in the plan, and then collected that data and input and incorporated the final revisions.
 Comments were integrated into the second draft, which was advertised and distributed to collect public input and comments.
 Other agencies and neighboring county Emergency Management Coordinators were also invited to comment on this draft.
 WSP integrated comments and issues from the public, as appropriate, along with additional internal review comments and produced a final draft for MT DES and FEMA Region VIII to review and approve, contingent upon final adoption by the governing boards of each participating jurisdiction.